MichaIng/DietPi-Docs/docs/software/cloud.md

     Your user data directory will stay after deinstallation.
 As well a database backup will be saved to your user data directory.
 Thus you can easily restore your instance by reinstalling Nextcloud and restore the database dump.

-    **How can I check my opcache status**
+    **How can I check my OPcache status**

-    Nextcloud has a speedup option via the **php opcache** feature.
-If it is not setup in an appropriate manner, the Nextcloud settings overview dialog show *"PHP Opcache not properly configured"* in combination with needed settings.
+    Nextcloud has a speedup option via the **php OPcache** feature.
+If it is not setup in an appropriate manner, the Nextcloud settings overview dialog show *"PHP OPcache not properly configured"* in combination with needed settings.
 In the internet many further hints are available to optimize the php.ini.
-DietPi installes appropriate ini files by default which supersede the standard `php.ini` file (`97-dietpi.ini` and `98-dietpi-nextcloud.ini`).
+DietPi installs appropriate ini files by default which supersede the standard `php.ini` file (`97-dietpi.ini` and `98-dietpi-nextcloud.ini`).
     Often there is the question which of the various `php.ini` files on the system is the valid one.
 DietPi therefore has helping files in its `/var/www` directory to give some information about this:
     The first file is `phpinfo.php`.
 This can be called from the browser via